-At least one dedicated staging area should be part of the data center design.
+At least one dedicated staging area should be part of the data centre design.
 Staging is an area between the loading dock and the equipment's final destination, and is often used for equipment configuration.
-Equipment coming from receiving on its way to the data center, as well as equipment moving from the data center out to storage or shipping, will usually be processed in the staging area.
+Equipment coming from receiving on its way to the data centre, as well as equipment moving from the data centre out to storage or shipping, will usually be processed in the staging area.

 Videotaping of the packing and unpacking process is good for having a record of how things fit into place.